junopark919/mini-project/README.md

 # mini-project

-A series of exercises for development
+A series of exercises for web development